 CBD is Not Considered a Performance Enhancing Drug

 Various international anti-doping agencies and some of sports’ top governing bodies have weighed in on the subject during the past few years.
 While CBD oil and working out may have combined benefits, CBD is not considered a performance-enhancing drug (PED) the same way as stimulants or anabolic steroids.

 Anabolic steroids, primarily synthetic testosterone, directly affect muscle repair and growth, which gives athletes an unfair advantage.
 Similarly, stimulants can artificially improve endurance and sharpen focus.

-Preliminary research in humans provides evidence that CBD may relax blood vessels, lower blood pressure, and lowers cortisol (a stress hormone) secretion.
-In essence, all effects that have value for people in training.
-But it’s important to understand that these studies may not tell the whole tale due to small sample sizes, dosage variations, and other issues.
-In other words, researchers have a lot more work to do to conclude the full benefits of CBD and exercise.
+Early evidence seems to suggest that CBD can support the body’s ability to recover after strenuous work or exercise.
+This is particularly valuable for anyone who makes fitness a priority.
+But it’s important to understand that early investigations into how CBD works with the body may not tell the whole tale due to small sample sizes, dosage variations, and other issues.
+In other words, researchers have a lot more work to do to determine the full benefits of CBD and exercise.

 But even with confirmation of those results after a robust study, CBD still wouldn’t affect performance in the same way as steroids or stimulants.

 In fact, CBD may have the opposite effect of stimulants, so large servings of CBD before or during exercise may not work well together.

 Many Pro Athletes Combine CBD and Working Out